 Find out more about Manchester School of Art's facilities.

 Visit our online MA Show galleries to see the work of recent Product Design graduates.

 Graduates will develop skills suitable for employment in design, and design management roles, in manufacturing and consultancy.
 Skills in research and contemporary design philosophies also lead to opportunities for roles in academic research and teaching.

 The programme also prepares graduates for self-employment routes developing business knowledge in support of the challenges inherent in establishing and running your own product design and manufacturing business.

-At least a second class UK honours degree in an art, engineering or business related discipline is usually required.
+A minimum 2.2 UK honours degree in an art, engineering or business related discipline is usually required.
 EU/international equivalents or equivalent usually professional qualifications, or unclassified degrees in engineering or product design with relevant professional experience are also accepted.
 Other equivalent qualifications will be considered on merit.
 In addition you also need to submit a Digital Portfolio.

 Please apply online using the link below.
 In your personal statement please include a web address to an online portfolio containing a selection of images or videos of your past work.
 You should also explain how you would like to develop your practice during the course.

 UK and EU students: Full-time fee: £1542 per 30 credits per year.
 Tuition fees will remain the same for each year of your course providing you complete it in the normal timeframe (no repeat years or breaks in study).